- The FDA proposed excluding semaglutide, tirzepatide, and liraglutide from the 503B bulk drug substances list.

 Impact on 503A Pharmacies and Patient Access

-For patients, the practical implications are significant:
+For patients, the practical and financial consequences of this policy shift are significant:

 Compare Top Weight Loss Treatments